Born in Poland, violinist Barbara Dziewięcka-Data performs a broad variety of musical styles from classical to Latin.

 Since 2010, Barbara has been regularly working with Nigel Kennedy, as a member and co-leader of his “Orchestra of Life”, as well as individually, including numerous tours, viola leading at 2013 BBC Proms Festival, and the Gala Concert at the Royal Albert Hall with Jean-Luc Ponty and the Led Zeppelin’s star Robert Plant.
 She took part in Kennedy’s recordings for Sony Classical: A. Vivaldi’s The New Four Seasons in 2011 and the album ‘Recital’ recorded in Abbey Road Studios.
 Intensive touring with Nigel Kennedy has taken her to Berlin Philharmonic, Cologne Philharmonic, Munich Philharmonic, Staadcasino Basel, Palais des Congress in Paris, Birmingham Symphony Hall, Royal Festival Hall, Royal Albert Hall in London and many more.

 As an orchestral player, Barbara works with various British orchestras.
-She regularly works with the Oxford Philharmonic Orchestra appointed as Principal first violin, as well as with BBC Symphony Orchestra, BBC Concert Orchestra, London Concert Orchestra, Heritage Orchestra, and others.
-She has been privileged to perform with Valery Giergiev, Antonio Pappano, Jiri Belohlavek, Sir John Eliot Gardiner, Semyon Bychkov, Marta Argerich, Maxim Vengerov, Jonas Kaufmann, Rene Fleming, Anne-Sophie Mutter and others.
+She regularly works with the Oxford Philharmonic Orchestra appointed as Principal first violin, as well as with BBC Symphony Orchestra, BBC Concert Orchestra, London Mozart Players, Academy of St. Martin’s in the Fields, London Concert Orchestra, and others.
+She has been privileged to perform with Valery Giergiev, Antonio Pappano, Jiri Belohlavek, Sir John Eliot Gardiner, Semyon Bychkov, Marta Argerich, Maxim Vengerov, Jonas Kaufmann, Rene Fleming, Anne-Sophie Mutter and many more.

 She participated in various international masterclasses and festivals receiving tuition from Rainer Schmidt, Richard Ireland, Kevin Kenner, Helene Dautry, Kaja Danczowska, Jan Stanienda, Adam Korniszewski, Leonid Kerbel, Mari Tampere-Bezrodny, Michael Vaiman, Rivka Golani, Tomasz Tomaszewski, Belcea Quartet, and Chillingirian Quartet.

-Barbara also shows her interest in other music genres, and performed with artists such as Quincy Jones, Robert Plant, Jean-Luc Ponty, Joss Stone, Pete Tong, Jonas Blue and others.
-Although she’s been classically trained, her interest in improvisation and jazz has taken her to venues like the Vortex, Ronnie Scotts, Pizza Express in Soho in London, Bestival in the Isle of White, London O2 Arena.
+Barbara also shows her interest in other music genres, and performed with artists such as Quincy Jones, Robert Plant, Jean-Luc Ponty, Hugh Jackman, Joss Stone, Pete Tong, Jonas Blue and others.
+Although she’s been classically trained, her interest in improvisation and jazz has taken her to venues like the Ronnie Scotts, Pizza Express in Soho in London, Bestival in the Isle of White, London O2 Arena.
 Barbara is also passionate about tango music, and regularly plays with various tango ensembles in London.
 She co-founded her own tango project The Ultimate Tango and recorded an album with Astor Piazzolla’s tangos in original new arrangements.
-Most recently, she joined the London based tango group called the Viazzani Ensemble.
+Most recently, she is a solo violinist at the London based tango group called the Viazzani Ensemble.